The Clear Edge

 Weeks 5-8 results: 34 qualified leads (2.6x improvement)

-Same publishing frequency.
-Same time investment.
-Better targeting based on data.
+Same publishing frequency and the same time investment, but with much better targeting based on data.

 Week 4 completion checkpoint: